lvce-editor/text-search-worker/README.md

-# file search worker
+# text search worker

-Web Worker for the file search functionality in LVCE Editor.
+Web Worker for the text search functionality in LVCE Editor.